samedog/xfce4-git-builder/README.md

 # xfce4-git-builder
-simple script to build xfce4 adn some base panel plugins
+simple script to build xfce4 and some base panel plugins